THE_UNDONE_SAINT_IN_RESIDENCE_INTERVIEW.jpg

 I grew up in Newcastle, in a small and sweet country town.
 I spent time by the beach and A LOT of time scouring op shops, devouring fashion blogs (I took this very seriously being up to date with the 20 or so blogs I followed and spent a couple of hours reading before school every morning), designer online stores, ebay, reading fashion magazines and books borrowed from the library, train trips to Sydney to window shop along Oxford St and Glenmore Rd (carrying with me a handwritten note of a map of where Ellery and Dion Lee were situated, plus train times) from a very young age.

-It's cliche - I always wanted to be a fashion designer - it was my childhood dream.
+I always wanted to be a fashion designer - it was my childhood dream.
 I find I am very specific, I have a very clear vision of what I want.
-I’ve always had this.
-Again, cliche - my mother taught me how to sew when I was a child and I felt like it was magic.
+I’ve always had this; my mother taught me how to sew when I was a child and I felt like it was magic.
 I can design and make my own clothes?!
 This. is. brilliant.

 Where did you study and what was this process like?
 What were the biggest learnings from this?

 I went to TAFE to study Fashion Design, however, I was offered a full time job at our local designer clothing store The Lair in production off the back of work experience that was part of the TAFE program.
 After a few months, I was managing the production studio and having a ball.
 I loved that job so much.
-Patternmaking, contributing to design, manufacturing the leathergoods, ordering stock and managing stock levels across multiple stores and online, learning Shopify!
-And customer service via email.
+Patternmaking, contributing to design, manufacturing the leathergoods, ordering stock and managing stock levels across multiple stores and online, learning Shopify and customer service.
 I was very passionate and took it all very seriously.

-I personally didn’t enjoy my time at TAFE, I dreamt of making pieces using fine silks and leather and I felt what we were being taught wasn’t very inspiring or stimulating, this is also because again, I was very specific (I already had the designs I wanted to create and the fabrics in my head) and I also had the basic sewing skills down from my childhood.
+I personally didn’t enjoy my time at TAFE, I dreamt of making pieces using fine silks and leather and I felt what we were being taught wasn’t very inspiring or stimulating, this is also because again, I was very specific - I already had the designs I wanted to create and the fabrics thought out - and I also had the basic sewing skills down from my childhood.
 So my time at TAFE was short lived.

 Launching in 2020, how has SAINT evolved over the last few years?